CLI-only Dice Game

 • Node.js & Express (API + server)

-• Socket.io (web sockets)
+• Socket.io (web sockets for real-time multiplayer)

 • Vercel (frontend deployment)